scriptnull/vishnubharathi.codes/source/_posts/double-bongos.md

 tags: ["music","inspiration"]
 ---

 I was re-watching this amazing musical stand-up comedy show called ["Alex in Wonderland"](https://www.imdb.com/title/tt10915930/) in Amazon Primevideo tonight.
 It is one of a kind show.
 I have never seen or felt anything like this.
 It is a beautiful walk through the history of Tamil music industry from 1940s to up until now.
 The host "Alexander Babu" is definintely super-talented.
 Thanks to him: He taught me a different way to listen and taste music and helped me rediscover my passion in listening to music.
-He would fill your eyes with tears and the next second he would make you laugh.
+He will fill your eyes with tears one second and make you laugh the next second.
 The transition happens so fast - I can't believe how he does it.

-I want to share a particular section which kind of WOWed me.
+I want to share a particular section which WOWed me.
 If you know Tamil and have an Amazon Primevideo account, search for "Alex in Wonderland" and go to the 58th minute of the show.
-For the rest of you people, I have typed in the important bit that I wanted to share wih you below:
+For the rest of you people, I have typed in the bits that I wanted to share with you:

 Alex says: